RuthJNelson/Machine-Learning-Statistics/README.md

 # Statistics
-The following repository contains example files using statistical analysis in Python
+The following repository contains example files using statistical analysis in JupyterLab